Mount Hotham, Australia

 During our week at Mount Hotham, we had some excellent

 days of skiing.
-Although we did experience more bad weather during the week, the days
+Although we experienced more bad weather during the week, the days

 when the sun shone and